Skip to content

 Lenox, Lee, and Becket

-Second live Massachusetts Route 20 segment built around Lee, with Lenox as the leisure Berkshire companion and Becket as the eastward continuity town.
+Second live Massachusetts Route 20 segment built around Lee, with Lenox as the leisure Berkshire companion and Becket as the eastward connector town.

 Town-to-town continuity Bounded drive section